MamaEllie/MamaEllie/README.md

-- 👋 Hi, I’m @MamaEllie
+- 👋 Hi, I’m @Ms_Aisher
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development and system administrating
-- 🌱 I’m currently learning bachelor in information system management
+- 🌱 I’m currently a graduate of bachelor in information system management
 - 💞️ I’m looking to collaborate on software development
 - 📫 How to reach me aisherimam255@gmail.com

 <!---